Build Beyond Belief

 Ship it

 Save it.
 Share it.
 Use it.
 Push to GitHub.
 Deploy it.
 Send the email.
-The point is: you now have something real that you made.
+Define a small finish line and cross it.

-Your first build won't be perfect.
-It doesn't need to be.
-It needs to exist.
+Your first build will not be perfect.
+It does not need to be.
+It needs to exist, so you can learn from it.

 Example: Build a Client Follow-Up System